zeropointcoder/100-quantum/qiskit/quantum-teleportation/README.md

-# Quantum Teleportation Simulation (Qiskit)
+# Quantum Teleportation Simulation

-## Goal
 A simulation of quantum teleportation using Qiskit.
-Demonstrates how an arbitrary qubit state can be transmitted from Alice to Bob via entanglement and classical communication.
+Demonstrates how an arbitrary qubit state can be transmitted from `Alice` to `Bob` via `entanglement` and classical communication.

 ## Features
 - Step-by-step teleportation circuit